canoeberry/sublime-jove/README.md

    * ``C-l``: Center current line in view.
 With numeric argument, put the current line at the Nth line on the screen.
    * ``M-backslash``: Delete white space around point.
    * ``C-x 1``, ``C-x 2``, ``C-x-o``: Split and join windows.
 I assume the Origami package is installed, which is a package for splitting windows ala emacs.
 It's not right but an OK start.
+   * ``C-s`` and ``C-r``: proper emacs-style incremental search
+     * As you type the search string grows and all the matches are highlighted.
+     * If you type ``C-s`` again you will move to the next match.
+     * If you type ``Backspace`` you are restored you to your previous search state.
+It will go back to a previous match or delete a character from your search string.
+     * If you type ``C-w`` while searching, the characters from your buffer are appended to your search string.
+     * If your search is currently failing, you can type ``C-g`` to go back to the last point your search was succeeding.
+If you type ``C-g`` when your search is succeeding, the search is aborted.
+     * Clicking the mouse will abort the search, as will opening an overlay.
+     * You can quit your search by typing many regular emacs commands, e.g., C-a, M-f, C-l, M-<, M->.
+     * When you complete a search your mark is set to where you started from.
+   * Sublime Incremental Search extensions:
+     * If you type ``C-d`` while search (CMD-d) your current match is added to the future cursor and you move to the next match.
+     * If you change your mind about a ``C-d``, you can press ``Backspace`` to undo it.
+     * This allows you to selectively pick which matches you want to add to your cursors, as well as allowing you to undo a mistake if you accidentally select one too many.

 ## Multiple Cursors